soswav/bigrat/installers/README.md

 # Installers Folder

-Basically, this folder is for saving the installer for whatever you're using. `Wawa` is the one that mantains the `.bat` files, while I mantain the `.sh` files.
+Basically, this folder is for saving the installer for whatever you're using. `Wawa` is the one that mantains the `.bat` file, while I maintain the `.sh` files.

-Open an issue if the scripts don't work or you found an improvement/fix/issue.
+Open an issue if the scripts don't work or you find an improvement, fix, or issue.
 Thanks in the future, I guess.

 ## Installing via linuxinstaller.sh